Usage

 --verbose | No | false | Show binaries that are already up to date while checking for updates |

-What update does:
+What upgrade does: